PhysicsBowl

 Rules and Regulation

-• The test is composed of 50 questions, candidates do not need to select a level during the registration process; however, students answer only 40 questions.
+• Format: 40 multiple choice questions, 40 points in total.
+The test is composed of 50 questions; however, students answer only 40 questions.

 Awards

-The top 5 scores from a school in a particular region/ division are added together to give the team score.
+• The sum of the top 5 individual scores from a school in Asia is counted for the team score.

 Q&A